trikit/trikit/doc/source/quickstart.rst

 *  ``parametric``:  If True, fit standardized residuals to a normal distribution via maximum likelihood, and sample from this parameterized distribution.
 Otherwise, sample with replacement from the collection of standardized fitted triangle residuals.
-Default value to False.
+Default value is False.

 *  ``interpolation``: One of {'linear', 'lower', 'higher', 'midpoint', 'nearest'}.
    Default value is "linear".
 Refer to [``numpy.quantile``](https://numpy.org/devdocs/reference/generated/numpy.quantile.html)